God blessed me with pleasing blonde hair. Okay, it’s actually strawberry-blonde-gone-silver. Fine, it’s gray in some light.

 A genuine magic wand

-On my first night home I crashed hard on the sofa in the main house.
+The Back Story: On my first night home I crashed hard on the sofa in the main house.
 I typically shower before retiring but on rare occasions I’m too tired.
 Waking that first morning I was amazed to find my brows entirely intact with the previous day’s makeup.
-Seriously, we sat in the truck, windows closed for 12 hours stopping twice for fuel, etc.
+Seriously, we sat in the truck for 12 hours stopping twice for fuel, etc.

 Aware of the steady stream of people on the property and anxious to get the day’s hard labor behind me, I wiped a cleansing cloth around my face leaving brows perfectly intact.
 I was impressed how my yesterday’s face remained my secret until nearly noon when we took a break from unloading for lunch.
 And for me, bathing.